Gino Cervi

-Luigi Cervi (3 May 1901 – 3 January 1974), better known as Gino Cervi (/it/), was an Italian actor.
+Luigi "Gino" Cervi (/it/; 3 May 1901 – 3 January 1974) was an Italian actor.
 He was best known for portraying Peppone in a series of comedies based on the character Don Camillo (1952–1965), and police detective Jules Maigret on the television series Le inchieste del commissario Maigret (1964–1972).

 Life and career

 Cervi was born in Bologna as Luigi Cervi.
 His father was Antonio Cervi, a theatre critic for Il Resto del Carlino.
 His family held close ties to the town of Casalbuttano ed Uniti, where the elder Cervi would eventually be buried.